greg-raven/Impeachment-Chronicles/_posts/2017-09-22-trump-victory-a-hoax.md

 ---
-title: 'The hoax is likely your so-called victor'
+title: "The hoax is likely your so-called victor"
 layout: post
 author:
 - Hakeem Jeffries